skiggety/skiggety-utils/README.md

 misc TODO's:: (run  todo or dashboard for the full sorted list) (IGNORE_TODO)
 ===============================================================

+- TODO TODO: commit initial skigg-utils, to get to parity with what I already like to use
 - TODO: install other stuff (start automating installer in skigg-utils)
     - TODO TODO: setup backups
+- TODO: mini-project: raspberry pi backup machine, and the software to run it.
 - TODO: systematized config (automate the configuration I always want anyway)
     - TODO: terminal profiles
         - TODO TODO: commit/sync/install mac terminal profiles?
         - TODO: ... and linux ones too
-- TODO TODO: commit initial skigg-utils, to get to parity with what I already like to use